 Top Destinations in Japan for Cherry Blossoms

 There is no travel experience in the world like the Kyoto cherry blossoms.
 (There’s also nowhere in the world quite as crowded as Kyoto in late March or early April, but that’s a topic for another post.)
 Whether walking down the Philosopher’s Path to Higashiyama sakura spots like Maruyama Park and Kiyomizu-dera, or enjoying hanami at Arashiyama‘s Tenryu-ji before walking through mysterious Sagano Bamboo Grove, or simply having a picnic along the banks of the Kamo River, Kyoto during cherry blossom season more than lives up to the hype.
 Just wake up early (like before the crack of dawn) if you want to enjoy the beauty in relative solitude!

 The bad news?
 The Fuji Five Lakes region around Mt.
 Fuji are absolutely swamped during cherry blossom season, particularly the Urui River pictured above and the Chureito Pagoda featured as the main image of this post.
-This was true even in 2021, when all the foreigners in the world (besides me and a few others lucky enough to reside in Japan) were locked out.
+This was true even in 2021 and 2022, when all the foreigners in the world (besides me and a few others lucky enough to reside in Japan) were locked out.
 The good news?
-The sakura around Fujisan are stunning enough that they’re still near the top of my 2022 cherry blossom bucket list.
+The sakura around Fujisan are stunning enough that they’re still near the top of my 2023 cherry blossom bucket list.
 TIP: If you travel all the way to Fuji, check out these other places to view the mountain, which extend far beyond the region’s best hanami spots.

 Although it’s famous among Japanese travelers, most foreigners are unaware of Nara prefecture’s Yoshino.
 This is not the only irony surrounding the mountain.
 Among other quirks, while it’s the namesake of the somei yoshino (Japan’s most famous cherry tree), the most beautiful sakura here actually bloom on the yamazakura, which feature bright, almost fluorescent flowers, and are prominent at Takami no Sato Sky Garden about an hour’s drive from the main Yoshino tourist area, assuming you don’t mind renting a car.